yasharazadvatan/MelNetV1-article/README.md

    https://drive.google.com/file/d/1dhrZeWM_ZzyxyDArC_jniGVSDWTxjfZc/view?usp=sharing

-2. Run the codes from MelNet-inference.ipynb in Jupyter Notebook.
+2. Run the codes from SiStNet-inference.ipynb in Jupyter Notebook.
 ## 2. For training on custom dataset
 1. This codes load the dataset in YOLO format.
 You can see an annotation example in './dataset/valid_example/labels' folder.
-2. If you have your own custom dataset with different annotation system, then you can train it by running thecodes in MelNet.ipynb in jupyter notebook.
+2. If you have your own custom dataset with different annotation system, then you can train it by running thecodes in SiStNet.ipynb in jupyter notebook.
 You can change the codes for your purposes to load the dataset.

 # Article
 Access my article from the link below: